Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Computational study

 \subsection{Datasets}

-We utilise four benchmarks drawn from the unified, cleaned collection of optimisation modelling benchmarks of \cite{DBLP:conf/ijcai/XiaoXXGZHFYWSKD25}: NL4Opt \cite{ramamonjison-etal-2022-augmenting}; ComplexOR \cite{xiao2024chainofexperts}; ReSocratic \cite{DBLP:conf/iclr/Yang0HGSHFSL025}; IndustryOR \cite{Huang2025} These benchmarks cover different degrees of complexity; and are listed by increasing complexity.
-Each benchmark is described in detail in TA-J (total number of instances: 625).
-We also introduce a new synthetic benchmark for stochastic OR problems, a class of problems that has not been yet considered in GenMP studies.

-\paragraph{StochasticOR} StochasticOR (see SM) comprises 10 problem instances presenting natural language descriptions of two-stage or multi-stage decision problem under uncertainty, accompanied by scenario-based data and ground-truth solutions.
-The dataset has been generated by following a strategy akin to ReSocratic \cite{DBLP:conf/iclr/Yang0HGSHFSL025}: first we produced a literate stochastic programming model in PyOPL, then we back-translated it to a natural language question using a back-translation prompt.
-Finally, we manually screened the generated questions, and in our computational study we checked that in at least one run the ground-truth optimal solution value could be successfully recovered.
+We utilise four benchmarks drawn from the unified, cleaned collection of optimisation modelling benchmarks of \cite{DBLP:conf/ijcai/XiaoXXGZHFYWSKD25}: NL4Opt \cite{ramamonjison-etal-2022-augmenting} (214 instances); ComplexOR \cite{xiao2024chainofexperts} (18 instances); ReSocratic \cite{DBLP:conf/iclr/Yang0HGSHFSL025} (351 instances); IndustryOR \cite{Huang2025} (42 instances).
+These benchmarks cover different degrees of complexity; and are listed by increasing complexity.
+Each benchmark is described in detail in TA-VIII.
+Since the cleaned version of ComplexOR and IndustryOR comprise a limited number of instances, we cluster these two benchmarks into a single new benchmark labelled ``ChallengeOR.''
+Moreover, we augment this new benchmark with 20 problem instances presenting natural language descriptions of complex two-stage or multi-stage decision problems under uncertainty, accompanied by scenario-based data and ground-truth solutions.
+This is a class of problems that has not been yet considered in GenMP studies.
+These instances have been generated by following a strategy akin to ReSocratic \cite{DBLP:conf/iclr/Yang0HGSHFSL025}: first we produced a literate stochastic programming model in PyOPL, then we back-translated it to a natural language question using a back-translation prompt.
+Finally, we manually screened the generated questions.
+The resulting ChallengeOR dataset therefore comprises a total of 80 instances.
+Because ChallengeOR is smaller than NL4Opt and ReSocratic and partly synthetic, we primarily use it as a stress test for assessing robustness and cost--quality trade-offs, and we interpret accuracy differences on this benchmark more cautiously.
+As transparency/sensitivity breakdown, in TA-X we report separate results for the 20 new problem instances of decision problems under uncertainty.